Get ready to explore the darkest and weirdest corners of your imagination….

 - The Trifecta Award – for a script that cleverly incorporates the three prompts

-When you submit this form you will receive an automated email confirming receipt.
-If you don’t receive an you should try again, taking note of any required fields.
+If you do not receive an automated email confirming receipt of this form try again, taking note of any required fields.

 Feel free to email the organisers if you have any queries.